RecardoIT/Active-Directory-Setup-Administration/README.md

 After that, right click on the "UK" organizational unit we just made, and create 3 seperate organizational units inside of it, called "Computer" "Users" "Server" repeat this proccess for the "USA" and "ASIA" organizational units we created earlier.
 You will now see that our domain begins to grow a structure, just like it would in a real business!
 <img src="https://i.imgur.com/K0Swxs3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Now the complicated part is out of the way, we can move into creating a group.
-Right click on any of the "users" organizational units we created and select "new" "group" groups are created to hold a vast amount of users neatly, we'll get into adding users to these groups in just a moment!
+We can now move into creating a group.
+Right click on any of the "users" organizational units we created and select "new" "group" groups are created to hold a vast amount of users neatly!
 <img src="https://i.imgur.com/TEhGdX2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-From here, simply give your user a name and surname, here i have used the name "Simon Stone".
-If your group was called "admins" for example and you wanted to add multiple admin users to the group, then you may want to set the user login name to something like a-sstone.
-If you added a new user called "Adam Smith" then you could set their login name as "a-asmith" in order to keep the admin names consistent and neat.
+From here, give your user a name and surname, If your group was called "admins" for example and you wanted to add multiple admin users to the group, then you may want to set the user login name to something like a-sstone.
+If you added a new user called "Adam Smith" then you could set their login name as "a-asmith" to keep the admin names consistent and neat.
 <img src="https://i.imgur.com/tlc22xi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Then, set a password for your new user, i recommend checking "password never expires" as users like to write down their passwords onto paper, and having them write new password every 2 months for example could serve as a security risk to a business!